Seven Bishops: Sequence of events

 The Declaration of Indulgence was issued in Scotland on 12 February 1687, then in England on 4 April.
 Many disliked it but did not actively oppose it, although the political implications caused considerable debate.
 As king, James himself was not subject to the Test Act and could also 'dispense' or exempt individuals.
 Although only intended for exceptional cases, it was widely used by James to appoint Catholics to senior positions in the army and government; after dismissing those judges who opposed his interpretation, he obtained a legal ruling in 1686 in his favour.
 Few challenged a long-standing principle established during the Tudor period, but in a society that feared instability and relied on the law to ensure against it, his approach caused resentment and unease.
 This was true even for those who benefitted, such as the Nonconformist Sir John Shorter, nominated by James for Lord Mayor of London in 1687.
 Before taking office, he insisted on complying with the Test Act, reportedly due to a "distrust of the King's favour ... thus encouraging that which His Majesties whole Endeavours were intended to disannull".

 The Declaration also effectively abolished an Act, a right reserved for Parliament and reconfirmed in 1663 and 1673 by the Cavalier Parliament.
 In addition, even if James was above the law, his subjects were not; they were being ordered to ignore the law and their oaths of office, making them guilty of perjury, then considered both a crime and a sin.
 The implications led to intensive debate, one of the most powerful opponents being the London priest William Sherlock.
-Republished in April 1688, on 4 May James ordered the Declaration to be read in every church, starting in London on 20 and 27 May, then 3 and 10 June elsewhere.
+The Declaration was republished in April 1688 and on 4 May James ordered it to be read in every church, starting in London on 20 and 27 May, then 3 and 10 June elsewhere.
 The objective was to force the Church of England to publicly back the suspension of the Test Act.

 In a series of meetings, the London clergy overwhelmingly voted against compliance.
 On 13 May, William Sancroft, Archbishop of Canterbury and seven other bishops, including Henry Compton, Francis Turner, Thomas White, Thomas Ken, John Lake, Jonathan Trelawny and William Lloyd resolved to defy James's order.
 While not present, the Bishop of Winchester, Gloucester and Norwich were said to have approved this course of action.
 Compton had already been suspended for refusing to ban John Sharp from preaching after he gave an anti-Catholic sermon.
 The other seven signed a petition requesting they be excused, referencing the Parliamentary decisions of 1663 and 1673.